usysrc/get-the-apple/README.md

 # get-the-apple
-a very simple wasm-4 game
+a very simple wasm-4 game where you have to obtain the apple

 # how to compile